Richard R. Arblaster - Curriculum Vitae

 - Documentation, registration and organization of a common elements (townhouse) condominium in uptown Toronto

-- Zoning, registration of a 77 unit retirement living vacant land condominium in southern Ontario
+- Zoning, registration of a 77 unit retirement living vacant land condominium and associated subdivision in southern Ontario

 - mixed commercial-residential development in downtown Toronto, including negotiation and settlement of participation and long-term lease agreement between developer/client and municipal parking authority